Mike Miller (sprinter)

 Michael Duane Miller (born December 29, 1959) is an American former track and field sprinter and professional football wide receiver.
 Representing the United States, he is best known for setting the 1982 world's best year performance in the men's 200 metres.
 He did so at altitude on June 2, 1982, at a meet in Provo, Utah, clocking 20.15.
 Miller was an All-American track athlete at the University of Tennessee.

-Football
+Professional career

 Miller was selected by the Green Bay Packers in the fourth round (104th overall) of the 1983 NFL draft.
 He played for the New York Giants in 1983 and the New Orleans Saints in 1985.